 If you are looking to grow your broker business, step one should be revamping your website.
-When executed properly, a business website provides a way for potential customers to find you on the internet, establishes authority, and serves as your 24/7 customer service representative.
+When executed properly, a business website provides a way for potential customers to find you on the internet, helps generate leads, establishes mortgage industry authority, and serves as your 24/7 customer service representative.
 If that doesn’t convince you, here is some pretty compelling data from HubSpot on the powerful uses of a business website.

 Websites are also affordable and easy to maintain.
 In this guide, we’ll take a closer look at what brokers should put on their websites, as well as how they can create one.